dbsmythe/Mtlx_Markdown_Test/mtlx1.39_spec.md

 ### File Prefixes

-As a shorthand convenience, MaterialX allows the specification of a `fileprefix` attribute which will be prepended to input values of type "filename" (e.g. `file` inputs in `&lt;image>` nodes, or any shader input of type "filename") specified within the scope of the element defining the `fileprefix`.
+As a shorthand convenience, MaterialX allows the specification of a `fileprefix` attribute which will be prepended to input values of type "filename" (e.g. `file` inputs in `<image>` nodes, or any shader input of type "filename") specified within the scope of the element defining the `fileprefix`.
 Note that `fileprefix` values are only prepended to input with a `type` attribute that explicitly states its data type as “filename”.
 Since the values of the prefix and the filename are string-concatenated, the value of a `fileprefix` should generally end with a "/".
 Fileprefixes are frequently used to split off common path components for asset directories, e.g. to define an asset's "texture root" directory.

 So the following snippets are equivalent: